 Where to Eat the Best Lunches in Stavanger

-To run a restaurant at such a high level as the fine dining restaurant Re-naa is extremely costly, so having a less formal sister restaurant and even a café that supplies freshly baked bread and sweets is a stroke of genius.
+To run a restaurant at such a high level as the one Michelin-starred Nordic fine dining restaurant Re-naa in Stavanger is extremely costly.
+That’s when having a less formal sister restaurant and even a café that supplies freshly baked bread and sweets is a stroke of genius.
 Why don’t more restaurants in Norway do this?
 However, Renaa Matbaren is not just any old side project, it’s a remarkable eatery on its own.
-I dare to say they serve the best Danish smørrebrød in Norway!
-The style and quality even reminded me of the best open-faced sandwiches from Copenhagen – the ones you get from top places like Amass and Palægade.
+I dare to say they serve the best Danish-style smørrebrød in Norway!
+The style and quality even reminded me of the best open-faced sandwiches from Copenhagen – the ones you get from top places like Aamanns and Palægade.

 On the blackboard this afternoon was a veal chop with truffle, served with a linguini pasta with egg cream and even more truffle.
 I also had a taste of the whole cooked mountain trout with butter, green herbs, and confit lemon peel.
 The flavors of the latter brought me straight back to my childhood, when we would get fresh fish from the fresh waters of Årdal in Ryfylke and my great grandmother would cook it up country style.
-Renaa Matbaren may be a casual bistro, but the cooks are not laid-back on their skills and techniques.
-Obviously, you can easily go here for dinner as well.
+Renaa Matbaren may be a casual bistro, but the cooks are holding back on anything.
+Go here for lunch or dinner – it’s easily the best-value-for-money eatery in Stavanger.